Filter Tours

 Duration: 5 hours

 Step into the enchanting world of chocolate with a delightful half-day adventure in Villa de Leyva.
 At the renowned Chocolate Museum, engage in a hands-on workshop where you’ll learn the rich history of cocoa while crafting and personalizing your own chocolate tablet.
-Try unique flavors such as chocolate cheese and chocolate beer, all within the charming colonial ambiance of the local eateries.
+Try unique flavors such as chocolate cheese or chocolate beer, all within the charming colonial ambiance of the local eateries.
 After the workshop, explore the museum and its boutique for artisanal chocolates and souvenirs, ensuring an unforgettable experience filled with the true taste of Boyacá.

-Price: $74.29
+Price: $46.12

-Price: $107.84
+Price: $65.04

 Duration: 4 hours